NxPKG/khulnasoft-docs/content/cloudflare-one/connections/connect-devices/warp/deployment/mdm-deployment/parameters.md

 Overrides the [IP address](/cloudflare-one/connections/connect-devices/warp/deployment/firewall/#client-orchestration-api) used by the WARP client to communicate with the client orchestration API.
 If you set this parameter, be sure to update your organization's firewall to ensure the new IP is allowed through.

-This functionality is intended for use with a Cloudflare China local network partner or any other third-party network partner that can maintain the integrity of network traffic.
+This functionality is intended for use with a Khulnasoft China local network partner or any other third-party network partner that can maintain the integrity of network traffic.
 Most IT admins should not set this setting as it will redirect all API traffic to a new IP.

 **Value Type:** `string`